Family and Medical Leave Act (FMLA)

 - To care for a family member who is a covered service member with a serious health condition

 FMLA gives any employee who qualifies, 12 weeks of unpaid leave in one calendar year (July 1- June 30).
 This leave can be extended to 26 weeks if you are caring for a covered service member with a serious injury or illness.
 District annual leave days will run consecutively with FMLA.
 All FMLA leave will require that documentation be filled out by your health care provider (or family member’s health care provider).
 Failure to have this paperwork filled out could result in denial of your FMLA leave.
-Please look over the FMLA Procedures and Policies to answer some of your questions, or For more detailed information, reference Board Policy GBBDA.
+Please look over the FMLA Procedures and Policies to answer some of your questions, or For more detailed information, reference Board Policy GBBDA or contact Kashca Omundson in the HR Department.